jesseopdenbrouw/riscv-minimal/README.md

 # riscv-minimal
 A minimalistic RISC-V 32-bit processor targeted for an FPGA

-NOTE: this project is in its initial stage
+NOTE: This project is in its initial stage.
+Only a very limited
+      set of program currently run on the processor.

 The RISV-C processor uses the RV32I instruction set with the exception of the FENCE, ECALL and EBREAK instructions.